-The uncertainty regarding future levels of local government funding and the financial impact of the decision for Britain to leave the European Union remains unclear.
-At present, the Council's view is that this uncertainty does not require any material change to asset values or service provision;

-- The Council has judged that its investment in the CCLA Property Fund will be accounted for as at Fair Value through Profit and Loss (FV-P&L).
+- The uncertainty regarding future levels of local government funding and the financial impact of the decision for Britain to leave the European Union remains unclear.
+At present, the Council's view is that this uncertainty does not require any material change to asset values or service provision; - The Council has judged that its investment in the CCLA Property Fund will be accounted for as at Fair Value through Profit and Loss (FV-P&L).
 A statutory over-ride for pooled funds will defer the impact of changes in the capital value on the general fund for 5 years.
 The equity investment in Heart of Cumbria limited has been irrevocably elected to be held at Fair Value through Other Income and Expenditure (FV-OCI).
-This prevents annual movements in the capital value from impacting on the General Fund. - The Council has judged that the Heart of Cumbria properties are operational in the Group balance sheet.
-This is on the basis that they are directly contributing to the Council's policy objectives; the affordable rents being charged are as a result of the S106 restriction imposed by the Council. - The Council has classified a number of assets as investment properties which results in measuring their value at fair value rather than current value (in existing use) for operational properties.
+This prevents annual movements in the capital value from impacting on the General Fund. - The Council has classified a number of assets as investment properties which results in measuring their value at fair value rather than current value (in existing use) for operational properties.
 Although holding commercial property can be judged as fulfilling economic development policy objectives and so operational in nature, the Council has judged that properties held for rentals on commercial terms are investment properties.